Spike-forward/WSP_Assessment_A_Colin_Lee/readme.md

  ## Redesign the todolist app ##

 <h3><b>  Postgres database setup </h3></b>
+The database should have two tables: users and todo.
 Table “users” should have the following properties:
 1. id
 2. username